How much meat is safe to eat?

-The latest research from the World Health Organisation (WHO) states that processed meats can increase your risk of cancer and red meat probably poses a risk too.
-So is meat yet another food to avoid?
-The short answer to this is no, it doesn’t have to be, it’s all about quality and quantity…
+The latest research from the World Health Organisation (WHO) states that processed meat can increase your risk of cancer and red meat probably poses a risk, too.
+So, is meat yet another food to avoid?
+The short answer to this is no, it doesn't have to be, it’s all about quality and quantity.

-Meat is an excellent source of protein and provides many important vitamins and minerals, which our body needs to grow and work.
+Meat is an excellent source of protein and provides many important vitamins and minerals, which your body needs to grow and work.
 Red meat, such as lamb, beef, pork and venison, is a rich source of iron and is important in preventing the condition anaemia.
-Eating red meat once or twice a week can fit into a healthy diet, especially for toddlers and women of reproductive age.
-Lean meats, such as chicken and turkey, are lean options and can play a role in maintaining a healthy weight.
-In addition, the high protein content may help control appetite and keep you ‘fuller for longer’.
+Eating red meat once or twice a week may fit into a healthy diet, especially for toddlers and women of reproductive age.
+Lean meats, such as chicken and turkey, are useful options and may play a role in maintaining a healthy weight, through helping control appetite and keeping you ‘fuller for longer’.

 What is processed meat?

-However, processed meat is a different story.
-This refers to any meat that is preserved by smoking, curing, salting or adding preservatives.
+Processed meat is any meat that is preserved by smoking, curing, salting or adding preservatives.
 Bacon, sausages, salami, ham and pâtés are all examples of processed meats.
 These foods are often high in both saturated fat and salt and provide very little in the way of vitamins and minerals.

 How much meat is safe to eat?

 The NHS recommends that those who regularly eat more than 90g of red or processed meat each day should reduce this in light of the possible associations with colon cancer risk.
-It’s also best to reduce your intake of processed meats where possible.
+It's also best to reduce your intake of processed meats, too, where possible.

 • Two thin slices of roast beef = 60g